augmented-os/augmented-os/docs/architecture/components/task_execution_layer.md

 ## Configuration

-The service can be configured with:
+The service can be configured with:  #TODO - How much of this should actually be set at task level?

 * Maximum concurrent tasks by type
 * Default retry policies